thomas-fossati/draft-ftbs-rats-msg-wrap/draft-ftbs-rats-msg-wrap.md

 ## CMW Array {#type-n-val}

-The CMW Array illustrated in {{fig-cddl}} is composed of two members:
+The CMW array illustrated in {{fig-cddl}} is composed of two members:

 * type: ether a text string representing a media-type {{-media-types}} or an unsigned integer corresponding to a CoAP Content-Format {{-coap}}